GOALCLEOPATRA/MLM/README.md

 Additional details on the resource and benchmark evaluation are available at the MLM website: http://cleopatra.ijs.si/goal-mlm/
 IR+LE is an architecture for a multitask learning system designed as a baseline for the above benchmark.
-The pipeline for cross-modal retrieval extends a system proposed by Marin et al: http://im2recipe.csail.mit.edu/im2recipe-journal.pdf.
+The pipeline for cross-modal retrieval extends an approach proposed by Marin et al: http://im2recipe.csail.mit.edu/im2recipe-journal.pdf.